TeresaSSM/ipeds-2024-uc-enrollment-analysis/README.md

-# ipeds-2024-uc-enrollment-analysis
+# UC San Diego IPEDS Enrollment Benchmarking Report

+An institutional research report benchmarking UC San Diego's enrollment composition and demographic representation against its eight UC system peer campuses, using federal IPEDS data.
+Built end-to-end in R, from raw data cleaning and visualization, to a PDF report and a formatted Excel deliverable.

+## Key Findings

-Analysis of the demographics composition of enrollment in both graduate and undergraduate levels at University of California, San Diego (UCSD), benchmarked against University of California (UC) insitutions system-wide.
-UCSD draws an unusually strong international graduate student population (44% of graduate enrollment vs. 32% UC-wide) but underrepresents Hispanic and Black students relative to UC system averages at both the undergraduate and graduate levels.
-This gap is most pronounced among Hispanic graduate students (9% at UCSD vs. 15% systemwide).
-The report recommends UCSD apply increased intentionality to closing domestic equity gaps.
+UCSD is the third-largest UC campus by total enrollment, behind only UCLA and Berkeley, and has the third-highest graduate enrollment share (21%) in the system.
+UCSD draws an unusually large international graduate student population; 44% of graduate enrollment is nonresident, compared to a 32% UC system average.
+Hispanic students are underrepresented at UCSD relative to the UC average at both the undergraduate level (27% vs. 31%) and, more sharply, the graduate level (9% vs.
-The final report is available in both html and pdf formats.

-Tables from the analysis were additionally imported into excel.
+  15%).
+Black students are the least-represented racial group across the UC system as a whole, and UCSD's Black enrollment (2%) falls even below that already-low systemwide average (3%) at both levels.

+## Tools

+R, R Markdown, tidyverse, openxlsx

+## Files

+- `ipeds_analysis.R` — full analysis script
+- `IPEDS-report.Rmd` — report source
+- `IPEDS-report.html` — rendered report
+- `excel/IPEDS-project-excel-generation.r` — script generating the Excel deliverable
+- `excel/IPEDS_tables.xlsx` — formatted Excel output